deepsquare-io/ClusterFactory/web/docs/getting-started/06-xcat-configuration.md

 ## OS Image configuration

-Use use Packer to build OS images and integrate to our CI/CD.
+Use Packer to build OS images.

-You can build the SquareFactory image using the recipes stored in `packer-recipes`.
+You can build the SquareFactory OS image using the recipes stored in `packer-recipes`.
 Basically, it runs RedHat Kickstart and install all the stuff.

 The rootfs is then copied to xCAT using rsync.